 If you’re ever around Opdyke in the fall, you’ve got to stop by Marlow’s Pumpkin Patch.
 This family-orientated farm offers many types of pumpkins from standard jack-o-lanterns to fairytale pumpkins plus squash, and decorative gourds.
 You can also shop in the general store, pet the farm animals, take the pirate ship hayride (handicap accessible), and explore the corn maze.
 Marlow’s Pumpkin Patch makes sure all ages have an enjoyable experience.

 Located in Caledonia, the Lindberg Pumpkin Patch offers affordable family fun seven days per week.
 Full of rich history, this rural farm offers a seven-acre corn farm, barnyard petting zoo, old-fashioned wagon rides, and the world’s largest pumpkin.
 You can also visit the Great Harvest Barn, which is over 100 years-old, where you’ll find a gift shop featuring homemade knickknacks and a cafe/bakery offering taffy apples, pumpkin pies and other tasty treats.

-The Odyssey Fun Farm in Frankfort is packed full of fun activities for everyone to explore.
+The Odyssey Fun Farm is packed full of fun activities for everyone to explore.
 Aside from the pumpkin patch and awesome pumpkin house, you can visit the corn maze and pyramid, petting zoo, pillow jumpy, flashlight maze, and zombie safari hayride.
 There’s also zip lines, hay rides, pig races, and so many other attractions for children.
 Small kids love the rubber duck races, corn box, and the giant inflatable kid zone.